jdob/ocp-onboard/index.rst

 information on installing the Red Hat Container Development Kit (CDK).

-:doc:`deployment` - If you already have a container deployed to a public registry (such as Docker Hub) or a Dockerfile, view the existing container deployment guide.
+:doc:`deployment` - If you already have a container deployed to a public registry (such as Docker Hub) or a Dockerfile, view the container deployment guide.
+This guide also covers having OpenShift perform the image build steps for you against your source code repository.

 :doc:`basic-usage` - Once you've got an application deployed, there are some basic commands that can be run to understand all of its pieces and how to